liulixin29/visual-paraphrases-captioning/README.md

 If you have tensorflow, the loss histories are automatically dumped into `--checkpoint_path`, and can be visualized using tensorboard.

-If you'd like to evaluate BLEU/CIDEr/SPICE scores during training in addition to validation cross entropy loss, use `--language_eval 1` option, but don't forget to download the [coco-caption code](https://github.com/tylin/coco-caption) into `coco-caption` directory.
+If you'd like to evaluate BLEU/CIDEr/SPICE scores during training in addition to validation cross entropy loss, use `--language_eval 1` option, but don't forget to download the [coco-caption code](https://github.com/tylin/coco-caption) into the directory.

 For more options, see `opts.py`.
 Please refer to [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repo for more details.